Meta Platforms (METAON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Meta Platforms Historical Price

-According to the latest data gathered on Meta Platforms live price page, the current price of Meta Platforms is 699.63USD.
+According to the latest data gathered on Meta Platforms live price page, the current price of Meta Platforms is 674.65USD.
 The circulating supply of Meta Platforms(METAON) is

 In the past 24 hours, Meta Platforms has shown a price movement of